 About H2 Hawkins + Hawkins Architects, Inc.

 H2 Hawkins + Hawkins Architects, Inc. is a successful client-focused San Diego architectural firm rooted in integrity, collaboration, and high quality design.
 It was founded by brothers David and Steven Hawkins, with over 30 years of experience between them.
-Their work focuses on transforming buildings into healthy, prosperous environments that are not only beautiful designs, but also become a great benefit to the people who inhabit them.
+Led by LEED accredited project teams, the firm’s work focuses on transforming buildings into healthy, prosperous environments through the use of sustainable techniques, technology, and materials.
 H2 has received numerous design awards, including the 2014 San Diego Orchid and the 2014 Builder’s Choice/Custom Home Magazine Grand Award, nine Gold Nugget awards of Merit, and two Grand Gold Nugget Awards for outstanding design from the Pacific Coast Builders Conference.
 It has been featured in Sun Coast Architects & Builders Magazine, Best of American Remodeling Magazine, The Moscow Architectural Journal, the San Diego Union Tribune, the Los Angeles Times, and the San Diego Daily Transcript.

 SDAF Orchids Award